White wine: Modern era

 The enrichment of some of the population created a craze for rare wines.
 This phenomenon, which was already responsible for the development of sherry in England, was reproduced in Central Europe.
 The discovery of the benefits of the noble rot on white grapes took place around 1650 in Hungary for the development of Tokaji wine.
 Hugh Johnson declared that: "the Tokay of three centuries ago was the best sweet wine in the world, it was inherited from a long-standing winemaking tradition".
-Developed with a grape whose exceptional maturity is due to a trade secret, this wine is also developed its qualities through a process which long remained a secret in underground cellars of the winery.
+Developed with a grape whose exceptional maturity is due to a trade secret, this wine also developed its qualities through a process that long remained a secret in underground cellars of the winery.
 Prized by the House of Habsburg, Tokay experienced profitable trading.
 Attempted imitation came to nought and the use of noble rot remained a secret.
 It was not until 120 years later that a method of very late harvest was experimented with on the steep banks of the Rhine.
 Its use in Sauternes was attested in 1836 in the Château La Tour Blanche but at that time very late harvest gave a very rich wine that required several years to age in barrels.

 Other regions were discovering secrets which would make them rich.
 So it was that Dom Perignon was the legendary creator of champagne.
 In a northern vineyard he developed a special wine that would give rise to an exceptional passion for wine produced in a climate where it could not be expected for wine to reach maturity nor sufficient colour.

 The fashion of drinking cheap dry white wine started in Paris in the 18th century.
 To evade the excise duty, Parisians took the habit of going to drink their wine at the producers premises outside the walls of the city.
 Cabarets opened their doors by the river, becoming Guinguettes (similar to taverns): so the wine that was drunk there was also called "guinguet".
 This is a wine from the hills of the Seine or the Marne, sour, but the conditions of transport of the time did not allow it to be used prematurely.